sara-nl/swiftdocs/source/Pages/Clients/cloudfuse.rst

 In this page you will find documentation on how to mount SWIFT object storage as a normal file system through **cloudfuse**.

+.. note:: **Important:** Since Cloudfuse only supports keystone V2 authentication, this will only work for users having a local keystone account.

 .. contents::
     :depth: 4